 Thursday June 22, 3:15 - 4:30 PM, 228-229

-Join Salote Soqo and Rev. Paul Langston Daley (UUSC Justice Building Team) and Rev. Karen Brammer (Director, UUA Green Sanctuary Program) in dialogue about best practices for successful partnerships that respect and empower leaders from communities most impacted by climate change, industrial toxins, extreme extraction, etc. for longhaul justice building.
+Join Salote Soqo (UUSC), Catherine Coleman Flowers (Fellow of the Center for Earth Ethics; Rural Development Manager of the Equal Justice Initiative, & Founder and Director of the Alabama Center for Rural Enterprise), and Rev. Karen Brammer (Director, UUA Green Sanctuary Program) in dialogue about best practices for successful partnerships that respect and empower leaders from communities most impacted by climate change, industrial toxins, extreme extraction, etc. for longhaul justice building.

 People's Movement Assembly: Shared Liberation Decision-making